danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 * Make sure that `ufw - uncomplicated firewall` is turned of, if available on the system.

 * Also make sure **Ollama** is available under `0.0.0.0`, otherwise even with `host.docker.internal` one cannot reach it from inside any of the containers.
-To modify it: `sudo nano /etc/systemd/system/ollama.service
+To modify it: `sudo nano /etc/systemd/system/ollama.service.`.
+Once modified use: `sudo systemctl reload ollama`.
+If that doesn't work try: `sudo systemctl reload-daemon`.
-`

 Example: